5 Amplifier circuits

 Figure 5.2: Amplifier circuits with a BJT: b) is the CCC, c) is the CEC and d) is the CBC.

 The generalized bias circuit for one BJT is shown in Figure 5.2a.
 In all circuits either the base or the emitter or both are directly driven by the input signal; driving is done via (DC blocking) capacitances.
 Drawing one voltage mesh including the input signal and one transistor node pair and drawing one voltage mesh that includes both the output port of the circuit and one transistor node pair directly reveals the common node (in both meshes).
-In this way Figure 5.2b represents the common-collector circuit (CCC), while Figure 5.2c is the common-emitter circuit (CEC) and Figure 5.2d is the common base circuit (CBC).
+In this way Figure 5.2b represents the common-collector circuit (CCC), Figure 5.2c is the common-emitter circuit (CEC) and Figure 5.2d is the common base circuit (CBC).

 Equivalently, for basic amplifier circuits using a MOS transistor this yields: